Wildlife Estates: the largest, landowner-led, private wildlife conservation label in Europe

-Wildlife Estates (WE) was set up 12 years ago with the mission to promote and guide the incredible efforts of landowners and land managers across Europe.
+Wildlife Estates (WE) was set up in 2005 with the mission to promote and guide the incredible efforts of landowners and land managers across Europe.
 This initiative is based on a voluntary approach to highlight the important role of land managers in protecting biodiversity.
 It hopes to bridge the gap between public authorities and those working closely with land to make them more visible to society as strong guardians of nature.

 Today Wildlife Estates is the largest, landowner-led, private wildlife conservation label in Europe.
 The ELO and Wildlife Estates’ national delegations are continuing to raise the profile of private conservation in the global effort to preserve biodiversity.